t-mapa/Toby_Portfolio/README.md

 # [Visualizing-COVID-19](https://github.com/t-mapa/Visualizing-COVID-19)

-### Visualizing COVID-19 data from the first several weeks of the outbreak to see at what point the virus became a global pandemic; studying how country-wide policies (e.g. shutdowns and quarantines) affect the virus, taking inspiration from the Johns Hopkins University Center for Systems Science and Engineering data repository that consilidates information from multiple countries coming from sources like the WHO, the Centers for Disease Control and Prevention (CDC), and the Ministry of Health from multiple countries
+### Visualizing COVID-19 data from the first several weeks of the outbreak to see at what point the virus became a global pandemic; studying how country-wide policies (e.g. shutdowns and quarantines) affect the virus, taking inspiration from the Johns Hopkins University Center for Systems Science and Engineering data repository that consilidates information from multiple countries coming from sources like the WHO, the Centers for Disease Control and Prevention (CDC), and the Ministry of Health from multiple countries.

 - Analyzed confirmed COVID-19 cases in China verus the rest of the world
 - Added a linear trend and logarithmic scale to measure how fast the number of cases is growing and assess how the signifcance of future problems will to be